tentingkville/kvilleNation/README.md

     * If you are working on Windows, and the login page is not working, check Docker to see if shifter_express is running.
 If not, you may have to run the following command in your terminal `cd express` followed by `sed -i -e 's/\r$//' start_app.sh`.

 3. docker-compose commands
-  * `docker-compose build` - builds the images.
+  * `docker compose build` - builds the images.
 This must be run if we install more npm packages
-  * `docker-compose up` - starts the containers (react, express, mongo)
+  * `docker compose up` - starts the containers (react, express, mongo)
-  * `docker-compose down` - tears down  the containers, run this when done
+  * `docker compose down` - tears down  the containers, run this when done
-  * `docker-sync start` - start docker-sync if it's not
+  * `docker sync start` - start docker-sync if it's not
-  * `docker-sync stop` - stop docker-sync
+  * `docker sync stop` - stop docker-sync
-  * `docker-compose exec <servicename> bash` - give you a bash shell in your selected container replace *servicename* with service, e.g. react, express, mongo.
+  * `docker compose exec <servicename> bash` - give you a bash shell in your selected container replace *servicename* with service, e.g. react, express, mongo.
-  * `docker-compose logs -f servicename` - attach terimal to log output of a service
+  * `docker compose logs -f servicename` - attach terimal to log output of a service
   * `docker container ls` — views all the running containers
   * `docker system prune` -- delete all images and volumes to free up space

 4. Notes and GOTCHAS
   * note that all environment variables for **REACT** **MUST** be prefixed with `REACT_APP`
   * adding an npm package
-    1. start the container and run `docker-compose exec <servicename> bash`
+    1. start the container and run `docker compose exec <servicename> bash`
     2. you now have bash shell inside the container. run `npm install <yourPackage> --save`
     3. `exit`
     4. Pro Tip: Download Mongo Compass and use that to view/interact with the DB.